Below are some of the local resources available to seniors and people living with disabilities on Orcas Island and in San Juan County.

 Hearts and Hands

-Orcas Senior Center’s Hearts and Hands program matches caring volunteers with elderly and disabled adult members of the community for companionship and practical assistance.
-In addition, Buddy Check-In program volunteers make regular check-in calls to seniors and adults living with disabilities to help support self-isolation.
+Orcas Senior Center’s Companion Services program matches caring volunteers with elderly and disabled adult members of the community for companionship and practical assistance.

 Orcas Island Lions Club